newsletter-glue/newsletter-glue/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Newsletter plugin to build and send newsletters inside WordPress.
+Newsletter plugin to create and send emails inside WordPress.

 == Description ==
-Newsletter plugin to build and send emails inside your WordPress admin.
+WordPress newsletter plugin to build and send professional email newsletters in minutes.
+Directly within your WordPress admin.

 Unlock a new publishing workflow that saves you **hours**, and brings you **more readers**.

+Connects to Mailchimp, MailerLite, Sendinblue, Campaign Monitor, ActiveCampaign, and GetResponse.

 https://www.youtube.com/watch?v=0LiLb3KKarE